 Cleveland & Regional Family-Friendly Hotels

-Want to focus on urban pleasures more than theme parks?
-Ask the Positively Cleveland (800/321-1004) or Ohio Tourism for help.
-You’ll have to plan ahead to stay within walking distance of Cleveland’s major downtown attractions, because hotels near the stadiums are booked waaaay in advance by Ohio families coming to Cleveland to — guess what? — Party!
-But there are other nearby places where partying gets put on the back burner.
+You’ll have to plan ahead to stay within walking distance of Cleveland’s major downtown attractions, because hotels near the stadiums are booked way in advance by Ohio families coming to party.
+However, there are other places nearby where partying is not a priority.

 This story was accurate when it was published.
 Please be sure to confirm all rates and details directly with the companies in question, and stay up to date with current events to ensure a safe and successful trip.